 Provide the following items in the order specified below to complete the content of the application.
-Unless otherwise noted, attachments count toward the application page limit.
-Indirect cost rate agreements and proof of non-profit status (if applicable) will not count toward the page limit.
+Unless otherwise noted, attachments count toward the application page limitation.
+Your indirect cost rate agreement and proof of non-profit status (if applicable) will not count toward the page limitation.
 Clearly label each attachment.
+You must upload attachments into the application.
+Any hyperlinked attachments will not be reviewed/opened by HRSA.